abw/aoc-2024/README.md

 $ ./part1.js
 ```

-By default the code will process the `file/input.txt` file in the same
+By default the code will process the `files/input.txt` file in the same
 directory, hopefully giving the correct answer for the puzzle.
+You will
+need to download the input.txt file and save it in the `files` directory.

 The `-e` (or `--example`) option will run the code using the
 `files/example.txt` input.